-With this article, we want to shine some light on the countries which are most suited for wild camping in Europe.
-And explain how to do it in those countries with more restrictions, and which countries you should just straight up skip for wild camping in Europe.
+With this article, we want to shine some light on the countries which are most suited for wild camping and help you plan how to do it in countries that have more restrictions.
+We will also cover which countries you should just straight up skip for wild camping in Europe.

-Our top wild camping destinations in Europe are not just great for wild camping.
-They are also home for some of the best hikes in Europe.
-We made sure that there are plenty of things to do while going on your big summer adventure.
+Our top destinations are not just great for wild camping.
+They are also home for some of the best hikes in Europe, we made sure that there are plenty of things to do while going on your big summer adventure.

-But let’s not waste time and go straight to business!
-Here is our list of the top destinations in Europe for wild camping.
+Let’s not waste time and get straight to business!
+Here is our list!

-Wild camping in the Nordics is more or less the most hassle-free experience you can find.
-Wild camping is not only fully legal but even encouraged.
-But with that said there are still rules and regulations.
+Wild camp in the Nordics is more or less the most hassle-free experience you’ll find.
+Not only it is fully legal but even encouraged, with that said there are still rules and regulations.

 Just make sure to respect nature, plants, and wildlife.
 You are allowed to pick wildflowers for example, but not to remove bark from trees for your campfire.

-According to Allemansrätten you are as mentioned allowed to camp on private land, but you are not allowed to camp near any buildings.
-And not in gardens or the plot surrounding buildings.
+According to Allemansrätten you are as mentioned allowed to camp on private land, but you are not allowed to do it near any buildings and not in gardens or the plot surrounding buildings.

 Also, make sure to read up on bans of campfires.
-In general, it is allowed.
-But some places may have a ban against it to protect wildlife or nature.
-During some period of the summer months, there is sometimes a ban against any fire.
-If there is a big risk of forest fires.
+In general, it is allowed, but some places may have a ban against it to protect wildlife or nature.
+During some periods in the summer months, there is sometimes a ban against any fire, if there is a big risk of forest fires.

-Wild Camping in Norway is not that different from Sweden.
-And they also have allemannsretten (spelt differently in Sweden and Norway).
+Wild Camping in Norway is not that different from Sweden, they also have allemannsretten (spelt differently in Sweden and Norway).

 Between the dates of 15 April to 15 September, campfires near or in forests are prohibited.
-With the exception of approved campfire sites, or in areas where fire hazard is highly unlikely.
-Like for example by the sea and away from trees.
+With the exception of approved campfire sites, or in areas where fire hazard is highly unlikely, for example by the sea and away from trees.

-You are allowed to do wild-camping out in nature for a limited period of time at the same spot, as long as it is away from the nearest building.
+You are allowed to do camp out in nature for a limited period of time at the same spot, as long as it is away from the nearest building.